wtnwin111/interview/README.md

         Given N tasks, write code to find a dispatch to achieve maximal total value.
     27) Given an int array with all positive numbers, find the sub arrays whose sum is equals or closest smaller to a given K
     28) K－important strings, see C11_29
+    29）Having a space with N * M unit, giving 1*2 blocks, write code to find how many filling solution using blocks to cover the N * M space.

 ##13: Greedy Algorithm
     1) Task Selection: There is N task, each one need use a un-shared resource.
 Given the start time and end time of each task, it will use